Secularism in India: Shah Bano case

 In 1978, the Shah Bano case brought the secularism debate along with a demand for uniform civil code in India to the forefront.

-Shah Bano was a 62-year-old Muslim Indian who was divorced by her husband of 44 years in 1978.
+Shah Bano was a 62-year-old Muslim Indian who was divorced from her husband of 44 years in 1978.
 Indian Muslim Personal Law required her husband to pay no alimony.
 Shah Bano sued for regular maintenance payments under Section 125 of the Criminal Procedure Code, 1978.
-Shah Bano won her case, as well appeals to the highest court.
+Shah Bano won her case, as well as appeals to the highest court.
 Along with alimony, the Chief Justice of the Supreme Court of India wrote in his opinion just how unfairly Islamic personal laws treated women and thus how necessary it was for the nation to adopt a Uniform Civil Code.
 The Chief Justice further ruled that no authoritative text of Islam forbade the payment of regular maintenance to ex-wives.

-The Shah Bano ruling immediately triggered a controversy and mass demonstrations by Muslim men.
-The Islamic Clergy and the Muslim Personal Law Board of India, argued against the ruling.
+The Shah Bano ruling immediately triggered controversy and mass demonstrations by Muslim men.
+The Islamic Clergy and the Muslim Personal Law Board of India argued against the ruling.
 Shortly after the Supreme Court's ruling, the Indian government with Rajiv Gandhi as Prime Minister, enacted a new law which deprived all Muslim women, and only Muslim women, of the right of maintenance guaranteed to women of Hindu, Christian, Parsees, Jews and other religions.
 Indian Muslims consider the new 1986 law, which selectively exempts them from maintenance payment to ex-wife because of their religion, as secular because it respects Muslim men's religious rights and recognises that they are culturally different from Indian men and women of other religions.
-Muslim opponents argue that any attempt to introduce Uniform Civil Code, that is equal laws for every human being independent of his or her religion, would reflect majoritarian Hindu sensibilities and ideals.
+Muslim opponents argue that any attempt to introduce Uniform Civil Code, that is equal laws for every human being independent of their religion, would reflect majoritarian Hindu sensibilities and ideals.